 - Hub for multinationals (Volkswagen, Allianz, BMW, Siemens, Bayer)

 - Possibility of business immigration

 Types of Business in Germany – Germany GMBH

 German law distinguishes limited companies, joint companies and other types of partnership companies.
 It is important to be aware of the different types of business structures within Germany, as well as the legal process for the company formation Germany.

 The Unternehmergesellschaft (UG) equivalent to the English LTD, known as “mini-GmbH”, could also be established with a capital of only €1.
 This entity is most popular for new businesses as it is more flexible than the regular GmbH.
 It is possible to start a UG within less than 2 weeks.
 We can form UG companies remotely.
 The possibility of obtaining a permanent residency permit.

 GmbH (Gessellschaft mit beschrankter Haftung)

-GmbH, also known as limited liability company.
+GmbH, also known as private limited liability company.
 This is the most common type of business in Germany and is equivalent to a limited company (LTD).
-Currently the minimum share capital known as (Stammkapital/Grundkapital) is €25,000.
+Currently, the minimum share capital (Stammkapital/Grundkapital) is €25,000.

 We can assist you with your incorporation, virtual office and the opening of a bank account – remotely.
-Through our procedures no personal visits are required.
-Contact us for more information.
+Through our procedures, no personal visits are required.

 Have you also considered establishing your business in The Netherlands?